owaits/ScreenMonkey.Help/reference/mainWindow.md

 # Screen Monkey Application

 The Main Window is where you setup and run your show.
 Inside the main window many different panels can be docked.
-This section will describe the [default layout](toolbar/window.md).
+This section will describe the default layout however many different layouts are possible which can be [saved and recalled](toolbar/window.md).

 ## Dashboard
-When you have installed Screen Monkey and run it for the first time, the dashboard contains nothing but blank squares.
+When you have installed Screen Monkey and run it for the first time the dashboard contains nothing but blank squares.
 The squares are called ‘slots’.
 You will add different media elements to each of the slots.
 Once added, these elements are called clips.
 As you add clips the slots will show thumbnail images representing what the clip contains.

 [Learn more about creating and playing clips](CreatingClips.md)

 ![](../../images/mainwindow-halfsize.png)

 The Dashboard may be sized in any configuration that appeals to you.
 When you close and restart Screen Monkey, your clips and window layout are re-loaded automatically.
+It is also possible to [save](toolbar/save.md) and [open](toolbar/open.md) Screen Monkey show files which allows you to work on many shows at once or move shows between computers.

 ## Right Click Menu
 Right clicking on any dashboard clip will open a menu where you can adjust clip settings.
 Depending on the clip type you will see slightly different options.

 [Learn more about clip settings](clipSettings/clipSettings.md)

 ## Pages
 The grouping of clips and slots inside the Dashboard is referred to as a page.
-Screen Monkey places no restriction on the number of pages that may store clips.
-There are multiple ways to change the pages so you may view different pages in the Main Dashboard.
+Screen Monkey places no restriction on the number of pages that may be used to store clips.
+Allocating clips to different pages is a great way to keep your show organised.

 [Learn more about pages](pages.md)